 9. Harriet suffered life-long headaches, seizures and had vivid dreams as a result of a traumatic head injury she suffered as a teenager.
 Sent to a dry-goods store for supplies, she encountered a bondman who had left the fields without permission.
 The man’s overseer demanded that Tubman help restrain the runaway.
 When Harriet refused, the overseer threw a two-pound weight that struck her in the head.
 Tubman endured seizures, severe headaches and narcoleptic episodes for the rest of her life.
 She also experienced intense dream states, which she classified as religious experiences.These same symptoms gave her powerful visions that she ascribed to God and helped guide her on many trips to the North while leading others to freedom.

 10. Just before Harriet’s death in 1913 she told friends and family, “I go to prepare a place for you.”
 It is said that on the day of her death, her strength returned to her.
 She arose from her bed with little assistance, ate heartily, walked about the rooms of the Old Ladies’ Home which she liked so much and then went back to bed and her final rest.
-Whether this is true or not, it is typical of her.
-She believed in mind [over] matter.
-Regardless of how impossible a task might seem, if it were her task she tackled it with a determination to win.
 She was buried with military honors in Fort Hill Cemetery in New York.

 Enslaved Women in America: An Encyclopedia edited by Daina Ramey Berry